Healthcare in Brazil

-Since 1988, the Brazilian constitution has guaranteed that everyone have access to medical care in Brazil.
+Since 1988, the Brazilian constitution has guaranteed that everyone have access to healthcare in Brazil.
 This service can be obtained from the public national health system, from private providers subsidized by the federal government via the Social Security budget, or from the private sector via private insurance or employers.

 For the highest quality of health care in Brazil, the private system is generally better than the public system, with shorter waits and better care.
 The more affluent Brazilians generally use this system, which covers about 20% of the Brazilian population.
 There are several hundred firms offering four principal types of medical plans: private health insurance, prepaid group practice, medical cooperatives, and company health plans.